-More than 20% of convenience retailers have questioned the accuracy of information given to them by sales reps, according to a recent study across the major symbol groups.
-However, sales reps are still a critical 'go to' resource for most retailers.
+More than 20% of convenience retailers have questioned the accuracy of the information given to them by sales reps, according to a recent study across the major symbol groups.
+However, sales reps are still a critical go-to resource for most retailers.
 So, what is it that these retailers really want from suppliers?
 How can we improve the flow of information to them, and ultimately grow sales with them?

 5 things retailers want from suppliers